kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Squeezed in an hour or two in between my classes today.
 Encountered bugs that I didn't know how to solve, but moved on to continue the backend Rails site.
 Time to stackoverflow that problem!

 **Link to work:**

+### Day 27 : 1st Feb Thursday, 2018

+**Today's Progress:** Backend Portal

+**Thoughts:** Trying to finish this portal as fast as possible, so haven't been continuing with JS30.
+Definitely have time for that tmr though, maybe I'll aim to complete 2-3 projects to catch-up.

+Almost done with the user account side of the portal, It's the CSS that's slowing me down right now :(.

+Found out that CS50 has other lectures available and not just normal programming fundamentals.
+Definitely will check them out after I'm done with this!

+**Link to work:**